hzeller/rpi-rgb-led-matrix/utils/README.md

         -C                        : Center images.
         -w<seconds>               : If multiple images given: Wait time between in seconds (default: 1.5).
         -f                        : Forever cycle through the list of files on the command line.
-        -t<seconds>               : For gif animations: stop after this time.
+        -t<seconds>               : For animations: stop after this time.
-        -l<loop-count>            : For gif animations: number of loops through a full cycle.
+        -l<loop-count>            : For animations: number of loops through a full cycle.
         -s                        : If multiple images are given: shuffle.
         -L                        : Large display, in which each chain is 'folded down' in the middle in an U-arrangement to get more vertical space.
         -R<angle>                 : Rotate output; steps of 90 degrees
+        -O<streamfile>            : Output to stream-flie instead of matrix (Don't need to be root).

 General LED matrix options:
         --led-gpio-mapping=<name> : Name of GPIO mapping used.
 Default "regular"